goelakash/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+My overall approach can be summarized as follows:

+1. Calibrate the camera using the chessboard images.
+2. Load the lane image (test image or project video frame)
+3. Undistort the image
+4. Warp the image to get bird's eye-view of the lanes
+5. Threshold on the warped perspective image using Lightness, Saturation and Gradient-magnitude image masks with appropriate thresholds.
+6. Using the combined image mask from step 5, find the sliding windows that will help in getting the approx x-coordinates for the lane boundaries.
+7. Using the approx x-coordinates from sliding windows, fit a 2nd order polynomial to get a smooth curve in the X-Y plane.
+8. Set the area within the left and right lane boundary curves from step 6 as non-zero.
+9. Unwarp the lane-area filled image mask from step 8 and superimpose it on the original image (i.e. test image or project video frame).
+10. Calculate the curvature and distance-from-centre figures using the polynomial values in X and the lane-area filled image mask respectively.
+11. Overwrite the curvature and distanc-from-centre figures onto the final image.
+12. Return the final image, along with the left and right lane-boundary coordinates which can be used later to caculate the lane boundaries again without having to use sliding windows again.

+#### The main issues I faced are:

 ##### Issue #1: Unable to get good thresholds for magnitude and saturation level channels
 I experimented with different levels of thresholds but couldn't seem, to find a general approach that works well for all the images.
 Solution: I ended up warping the image to get the bird's eye perspective first so that I could better reason about my thresholding logic.
+This way once I saw the warped image, I could easily empriment and intuit about the correct thresholds.

+##### Issue #2: Couldn't find direction gradient useful
+I checked the direction of gradient for the images, but none of the thresholds was able to drown out the noise from shadows of some other artifacts in the images themselves.
+I ended up not using it at all.

-##### Issue #2: Lanes are not properly detected in shadows
+##### Issue #3: Lanes are not properly detected in shadows
-I've been using HLS channels along with the gradient magnitude.
-I will next try using the HSV colorspace instead to see if I can get rid of noise created due to shadows.
-Currently this is why the lane detection is mediocre on the challenge video, and useless on the harder challenge video.
+I'm using the HLS colorspace to identify the lane lines.
+Will try to experiment with HSV and other colorspaces and see if it helps with filtering out shadows.

+#### The pipeline will not work well if:

+1. There's a lot of shadows in the image
+2. The road is very curved and generally the lane center doesn't coincide with the frame-center.
+3. Lane markings are very weak or sometimes absent.